-Outsourcing is the process of contracting a third party to do work on the behalf of a client that has neither the skills or resources to perform in-house.
-It is usually more cost effective to contract out work than to hire someone in to complete the project in question.
+Outsourcing is the process of contracting a third party to do work on behalf of a client that has neither the skills nor resources to perform in-house.
+It is usually more cost-effective to contract out work than hire someone to complete the project in question.

 The benefits do, however, come with some pitfalls.
-Chiefly among them is the lack of control that is experienced when outsourcing, and care must be taken to be ensure that the gains in cost and time are not lost in over-managing the outsourcing process.
+Chiefly among them is the lack of control experienced when outsourcing and care must be taken to ensure that the gains in cost and time are not lost in over-managing the outsourcing process.

 The Risk of Total Outsourcing

-The riskiest path to take is that of total outsourcing; placing the project entirely in the hands of a third party.
-This may be because the project is so labour intensive or technical that the client is unable to service any part of the project themselves.
+The riskiest path to take is that of total outsourcing, placing the project entirely in the hands of a third party.
+This may be because the project is so labour intensive or technical that the client cannot service any part of the project themselves.

 Thus, trust is placed in the experts to produce something, which would not otherwise be possible.
 With that trust comes the additional burden of risk management.
-The danger is always there that the lack of control will lead to project overruns, and hence higher costs than anticipated.
+The danger is always there that the lack of control will lead to project overruns and higher costs than anticipated.

-Since the project is outside the expertise of the client, they can often neither control nor verify that the lack of control is a natural phenomenon.
+Since the project is outside the client's expertise, they can often neither control nor verify that the lack of control is a natural phenomenon.
 This is compounded by the fact that the contractor could effectively blind the client with the science of the service that they are offering.

 In IT projects, this is one of the key risks involved in outsourcing.

-To combat the risks associated with total outsourcing, outsourced projects should stay within the available competence; something which sounds obvious, but really is not.
+How do we combat the risks associated with total outsourcing?
+Outsourced projects should stay within the available competence, which sounds obvious, but really is not.
 Given that the reason for outsourcing is that the project cannot be achieved in-house, the logical conclusion is that it must lie outside available competence.

-The paradox is easily solved; hire staff with equivalent, or related competencies.
-This avoids all the issues associated with total outsourcing, but can prove to be as expensive as having the project performed in-house.
+The paradox is easily solved; hire staff with equivalent or related competencies.
+This avoids all the issues associated with total outsourcing but can prove as expensive as having the project performed in-house.

 This is where CoSourcing comes into play.
-In essence, it is two tier outsourcing, using a third party as a buffer between the highly technical project staff and the (usually) less technically competent client.
+It is essentially two-tier outsourcing, using the third party as a buffer between the highly technical project staff and the (usually) less technically competent client.

 The key is in minimising the number of project firsts.
-The most risk is when the client is outsourcing for the first time, a new project, with technology they have never used before.
+The most significant risk is when the client is outsourcing for the first time a new project with a technology they have never used before.
 CoSourcing reduces three project firsts to one.

 CoSource provides a single interface to many competencies, enabling an approach that can fulfil the entire project lifecycle.
 Even if some aspects were not designed to be outsourced, clients can often find that the CoSource model allows them to find economies of scale within the projects as they unfold.

-It is a win-win-win situation; the client enjoys superior service while making a significant cost saving, the contractor saves time in communicating with a technically minded project management team, and CoSource can continue to build on a solid base of experience.
+It is a win-win-win situation; the client enjoys superior service while making a significant cost saving.
+The contractor saves time by communicating with a technically minded project management team, and CoSource can continue building on a solid base of experience.